This Site Was Built With You In Mind!

 by Eddie Carrara

 If your car leaks red fluid, it's probably transmission fluid, and driving your vehicle with a transmission fluid leak can leave you stranded if too much fluid leaks out.
-If you feel the transmission slipping, bucking, or jerking in and out of gear, or the rpm's go up and the car does not speed up when in drive, the transmission fluid is already very low and the vehicle should not be driven.
+If you feel the transmission slipping, bucking, or jerking in and out of gear or the rpm's go up and the car does not speed up when you accelerate, the transmission fluid is already low, and I recommend you don't drive it in this condition.